AshleyZifan/Trading_App/README.md

 ### Order Controller
 Order Controller can execute market order.
 A market order is a buy or sell order to be executed immediately at the current market prices.

-Endpoint:
-`/order/marketOrder` Execute the market order, requires a MarketOrderDto body
+Endpoint: `/order/marketOrder` Execute the market order, requires a MarketOrderDto body

 ### App Controller
-`/health` Health check, if the Sprintboot app runs successfully, will return "I'm very healthy!"
+Endpoint: `/health` Health check, if the Sprintboot app runs successfully, will return "I'm very healthy!"

-### Optional(Dashboard Controller)
+### Optional (Dashboard Controller)
+Dashboard Controller can show different views to users.

+Endpoints:

 `/dashboard/portfolio/traderId/{traderId}` Show portfolio view by trader id